← Transmissions

 International: languages, currencies, taxes

-Centralize market management (content, currency, taxation, payments) and genuinely localize your offer (prices & fees), your content (local semantics), and your technical signals (structured data, hreflang, schemas).
+Centralize market management (content, currency, taxation, payments) and genuinely localize your offering (prices & fees), your content (local semantics), and your technical signals (structured data, hreflang, schemas).
 Start here: Shopify Markets.

 Analytics & data governance

-Useful data is actionable: quality improvement (deduplication, consent, identities), governance (data catalog, tracking SLA), and reporting (simple decision-oriented dashboards, not a museum of metrics).
+Useful data is actionable: quality control (deduplication, consent, identities), governance (data catalog, tracking SLA), and reporting (simple decision-oriented dashboards, not a metrics museum).
 Connect GA4, Ads, Klaviyo (events, profiles, revenue), and your server-side sources in a warehouse.

 90-day action plan

-• W3-W6: switch to one-page checkout, lighten theme (images, scripts), launch 2 CRM flows (abandoned cart, win-back), initial AI tests (descriptions, dynamic bundles).
+• W3-W6: switch to one-page checkout, lighten theme (images, scripts), launch 2 CRM flows (abandoned cart, win-back), first AI tests (descriptions, dynamic bundles).

 • W7-W10: activate 1 retail/commerce media channel, 1 live series + tracking, create 3 transverse metaobjects (promises, material, guide), and deploy priority markets (Shopify Markets).